MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-authoring-introduction.md

 You will learn in this section:

-1- How to author your first case.
+1- Requisites to author your first case.

 2- What are roles and variables.